ibm-cloud-docs/vpc/byok-about-data-encryption.md

 * You can manually rotate your root keys with the API or from the CLI, or set up a rotation policy to automatically rotate your keys.
 Rotating keys replaces the root key's original cryptographic material and generates new material.
 For more information, see [Key rotation for VPC resources](/docs/vpc?topic=vpc-vpc-key-rotation).

-* Customer-managed encryption provides better audit records for root key usage.
-Your key access is logged in the [Activity Tracker](/docs/vpc?topic=vpc-vpc-encryption-managing#byok-activity-tracker-events) service.
-With the Activity Tracker, you can track interactions with the VPC, such as when a root key is rotated.
+* Customer-managed encryption provides audit records for root key usage.
+The events are generated and automatically collected in {{site.data.keyword.logs_full_notm}}.

 ### {{site.data.keyword.cloud_notm}} VPC encryption technology
 {: #byok-technologies}